4.1 Introduction to Data Sets

 #> 44.0 129.0 160.0 183.0 224.2 465.0

-From these summaries, it is clear that the corresponding statistic is larger for two-story houses compared with one-story ones, for all 6 measures.
-As a result, we can draw the conclusion that the two-story houses indeed have a higher sale price than the one-story ones.
+The results from the summary() function clearly represent that the corresponding statistics are larger for two-story houses compared to one-story ones, for all 6 measures.
+As a result, we can conclude that the two-story houses indeed have higher sale prices than the one-story ones.

-When you import a data set into R, some variables may not have the desired types.
-In this case, it would be useful to convert them into the types you want before conducting further data analysis.
+When you import a dataset into R, some variables may not have the desired types.
+In this case, it would be useful to convert them into the types you want before conducting further data analyses.

 a.
-Convert a character vector to an unordered factor
+Converting a character vector to an unordered factor

 Let’s look at the variable house_style in sahp.
 We can see from the output of str(sahp) that it is of chr type.
-Let’s confirm this and get it summary.
+Let’s check it and confirm the structure with summary().

 is.character(sahp$house_style)